pinohu/DYNASTY/ohu-legacy-codex/volume-ix-resources/README.md

 ## Important Disclaimers

 ### Legal Disclaimer
 All legal templates in this volume are provided as starting points.
 They must be reviewed and customized by qualified legal counsel before use.
-The Legacy Codex assumes no liability for the use of these templates without proper legal review.
+Legacy Codex assumes no liability for the use of these templates without proper legal review.

 ### Financial Disclaimer
 Financial templates and models are provided for planning purposes.
 Actual financial decisions should be made in consultation with qualified CPAs and financial advisors.